Frs2304/iChat-App/README.md

 # iChat - Real-time Chat App using React.js, Express.js, and ChatEngine.

-iChat is a simple chat application built using the Node.js frameworks, Express.js and Socket.io.
+iChat is a simple chat application built using the React.js, Node.js, Express.js and Socket.io frameworks.
 The application allows users to join chat rooms and communicate with each other in real-time.

 ## Features